- 3/4 cup almond meal/flour MINUS 1 tbsp

 - Preheat oven to 140 degrees Celcius and prepare baking sheet with baking paper.

-- Sift together the almond meal, instant coffee, and icing sugar.
+- Sift together the almond meal, matcha powder, and icing sugar.
 The more times you sift it, the smoother the shells will turn out.
 You can also put these through a food processor to get them extra fine.
 You can set the dry ingredients aside for now.

 - Start using an electric mixer to whisk the egg whites — make sure your bowl is as clean as possible and try to use a glass or metal bowl, as any oils or fat will affect how stiff your egg whites get.
 Plastic bowls sometimes absorb and retain oils.